 Former President Barack Obama signed a bill into law in 2016 that will require GMO labeling.
 The Department of Agriculture has until 2018 to write the rules, unless President Donald Trump blocks it.
 Some states — including Vermont, Connecticut, and Maine — already require GMO labeling.

-Proponents say labeling gives consumers more choices, but critics say labeling wrongly paints GMOs as harmful and ultimately pushes those products out of the market.
+Proponents of GMO labeling say people have the right to know what’s in their food, and ultimately, labeling gives consumers more choices.
+Critics say labeling wrongly paints GMOs as harmful and ultimately pushes those products out of the market.

 Some companies are voluntarily labeling their food as GMO-free.
 The Non-GMO Project maintains a database of certified non-GMO products including food and other consumer goods, such as body wash and clothing.